 Main aims of the course are:

-- understanding of the base of calculation of phase equilibria in various systems;
+- understanding of the base of calculation of phase equilibria and phase diagrams in various systems;

 - gaining the information how to assess literature data and perform